 3. Social media (Twitter is on the rise folks, AGAIN)

-Even though Social Media is talked a lot as a means to getting customer satisfaction, only 26% companies claim that their employees take the SM seriously!
+Even though social media is talked a lot as a means to getting customer satisfaction, only 26% of companies surveyed claim that their employees take social media seriously!

 According to Gartner.com, failure to respond to customer support requests on social media can lead to 15% increase in churn.

-It’s 2016 folks, using Emojis is finally also acceptable in the Customer Service.
+Using emojis is truly acceptable when providing customer support.
 What a great world we live in, eh?

 I’d love to hear your thoughts and experiences on emojis – do you use them in your organization?
 If so, how often?